MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/android/locationchangedlistener-interface.md

 ---
-title: "LocationChangedListener Interface | Microsoft Docs" ms.author: "krihenri"
+title: LocationChangedListener Interface | Microsoft Docs
+description: Describes the LocationChangedListener interface for Android and outlines the onLocationChanged method. ms.author: krihenri
 ---

 # LocationChangedListener Interface (Android only)